 To do this, the Spectra uses backflow protectors, while the Pump in Style connector has a barrier inside of it that keeps milk from getting into it.

-The advantage of a closed system is that more than one mom can use it safely.
-(So, you may be able to sell or donate your pump when you’re done with it.)
+The advantage of a closed system pump is that more than one mom can use it safely.
 Additionally, some moms like knowing that bacteria can’t get into the pump motor.

 At first glance, the pump parts look more or less the same, but there are a few key differences: